stuartleeks/aoai-simulated-api/docs/metrics.md

 The `aoai-simulator.latency.full` metric measures the full latency of the simulator.
 This is the time taken to process a request _including_ any added latency.

+NOTE: Added latency for streaming requests is not included in this metric.

 Dimensions:
 - `deployment`: The name of the deployment the metric relates to.
 - `status_code`: The HTTP status code of the response.